 She appointed several judges to the high court who were in favor of PPPP even though many did not have proper experience.
 It seemed like there was some special quota on which MNAs, CM and governors were selected.
 Chief Justice Sajjad Ali co-operated as much as he could but then parted ways with PPP.
 In September 1996, the Supreme Court accepted an appeal with majority judgement against 20 judges appointed by PPP in Lahore high court which became a precedent for the future.

-This judgement led to a rift between Leghari and Benazir to supreme court if President needs PM’s advice to make appointments to the Supreme and High court.
+This judgement led to a rift between Leghari and Benazir as Leghari sent a reference to supreme court if President needs PM’s advice to make appointments to the Supreme and High court.
 The attorney general being under Benazir opposed it, so Leghari dismissed Benazir’s government on 5th November 1996 while Meraj khalid was appointed as caretaker PM.

 NAWAZ SHARIF (1997-1999)